Carol Vukelich, Ph.D., Southern Illinois University

 Christine Evans, Ed.D., University of Delaware

 Christine joined the Delaware Center for Teacher Education in 2000 after leaving a 25 year teaching career in Delaware’s public schools.
 Before that, she was an instructor for Reading and Writing in the Primary Grades at the University of Delaware.
-As Project Coordinator for both the Reading and Writing Projects, much of Christine’s time was spent working in university-school partnerships helping teachers implement research-based best practices in their literacy instruction.
+As an Associate Director, much of Christine’s time was spent working in university-school partnerships helping teachers implement research-based best practices in their literacy instruction.